 What do you get when the author of The Happiness Project (which I loved) tackles minimalism – one of my favorite subjects?
 I expected to get a fun, well-researched book like her previous works.
 Instead, I received a collection of tips, quotes, and sayings with little depth or research placed together in not the most orderly fashion.
 I appreciate that she was trying to keep the book minimal, but the whole thing felt half-baked, tired and far from original.

 Often I hear Sasaki’s book praised as one of the best minimalism books, and I cannot figure out why.
 Sasaki started as loser alcoholic hoarder, discovered minimalism, and then turned himself into a monk.
 His philosophy is to get rid of everything.
 Literally.
 You need to see the pictures at the beginning of the book to believe it.
 A girl sitting in a completely empty living room is his ideal of minimalism.
 He’s not embracing decluttering – he’s embracing living with absolutely nothing.
 To top it off, I felt like the translator did a poor job with the English edition, with many an awkward turn of phrase.
+Maybe the audiobook is better because I swear everyone who takes issue with my review seems to have listened to it.

 In Sweden, “death cleaning” refers to the act of decluttering your possessions to ensure that your family will not have to do it after you die.
 While this might sound morbid, it’s a practical idea.
 No one can better tell trash from treasure in your possessions than you.
 If you are a senior citizen, Magnusson’s guide has great discussions on dealing with memorabilia, a spouse’s death, and downsizing.
 However, for the rest of us, there are plenty of better minimalism books to choose from.